Tonto Natural Bridge – Explore the Largest Natural Travertine Bridge

 Gowan Hiking Trail

-Gowan Trail is the longest, steepest, and most popular trail in the park because it leads you directly under the natural travertine bridge and waterfall.
+Gowan Trail is the longest, steepest, and most popular trail in the park.
+This is the one to do if you want to stand beneath the bridge and feel the cool mist of the waterfall.

 Drive to the last parking lot and you will see that the path starts out as a wide dirt path.
 The path is steep but it starts out wide, as it narrows you will walk down some stairs.